Guidance on managing a child’s worries about being back at school during restrictions and during periods of time off school due to the pandemic.

 For children with a visible difference, changing schools can be challenging at the best of times.
 COVID-19 can add an extra layer of stress and worry for both young people and their parents.

-On this page, we share some suggestions on how to manage a child’s worries and concerns about transitioning to a new school during local, regional or national restrictions.
+On this page, we share some suggestions on how to manage a child’s worries and concerns about transitioning to a new school whilst restrictions are still in place.

 It may be helpful if you are:

 - A parent or guardian of a child with mark, scar or condition affecting their appearance (visible difference).

 We will focus on the transition from primary to secondary school, but the advice may apply to nursery also.

 Changing schools during COVID-19 restrictions may create additional challenges around transition from one school to another.
 The thought of changing schools, going from nursery to primary school or moving from primary school to secondary school can cause many children to worry.
 The transition to secondary education can mean moving from a school of a few hundred to an institution with over 1,000 pupils.

 Normally, managing this change might include the pupil visiting the secondary school and meeting their new teachers to ensure they are familiar with their new environment.
 However, restrictions may mean that this can’t happen in the same way.